tmswfrk/bicycle-water-cooler/content/blog/20201008_Road_Bike_Buyers_Guide_Marketing.md

 ---
-title: "Buying your first Road Bike, Part 3: Marketing"
+title: "Road Bike Buyer's Guide: Marketing"
 date: 2020-10-08T21:23:17-07:00
 summary: "Marketing and demo days.
 The fun stuff."
 description: "Besides the frame and the components, deciding on a bike manufacturer may take some research.
 Understanding the marketing around bikes is important, and so is supporting your local bike shop."
 image: "/img/2020/10/2017_Sea_Otter_Classic.jpg"
-imagealt: "A bike event expo at the Sea Otter Classic in 2017 at the Laguna Seca Raceway near Monterey, CA. Image contains: banners for bike manufacturers, people walking, bicycles, tents showcasing new cycling related products, DT Swiss, Magura, Lake, and others."
+imagealt: "Understanding the marketing around bikes is important, and so is supporting your local bike shop.
+Image contains: banners for bike manufacturers, people walking, bicycles, tents showcasing new cycling related products, DT Swiss, Magura, Lake, and others."
 categories: ["Cycling Guides"]
 tags: ["New Rider Tips", "Purchasing a Bike"]
 keywords: ["How to buy your first road bike", "How do I know which bike to buy", "What quality of carbon do I need", "Supporting your local bike shop"]